KamalDevara/Courser_Project/README.md

    --- Used XAMPP control panel, it is development environment and utilized Team service for managing the code repository for PHP and MySql.
    --- Used all the key concepts() in PHP Language with proper coding standards.

-   NOTES :- YOU CAN VIEW TO WEB PAGE DESIGN, I UPLOAD IMAGES IN THE GITHUB.
+   NOTES :- YOU CAN VIEW TO WEBSITE PAGE DESIGN(https://github.com/devara-kamal/Courser_Project/tree/main/Website%20images).

    @ Project is incomplete. i will update soon.
    @ Its not a responsive page.
 So please be patient till I update it.